jaraxasoftware/devops-sysops-questions/README.md

 * How to add a new system user without login permissions?
 * How to add/remove a group from a user?
 * What is a bash alias?
-* How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
+* How to redirect STDOUT and STDERR in bash?
 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
 * Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.
-* What is ICMP protocol?
-Why do you need to use?

 #### [[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>